Jessica Mitford: Death

 Mitford died of lung cancer in 1996, aged 78.
 She died in Oakland, California, where she also spent most of her life.
 In keeping with her wishes, she had an inexpensive funeral, costing $533.31 – she was cremated without a ceremony, her ashes scattered at sea.

-At the time of her death, the San Francisco Chronicle columnist Herb Caen wrote "In this strangely flat era of 'diversity,' she was the rarest of birds, an exotic creature who rose each morning to become the sun around whom thousands of lives revolved."
+At the time of her death, the San Francisco Chronicle columnist Herb Caen wrote, "In this strangely flat era of 'diversity,' she was the rarest of birds, an exotic creature who rose each morning to become the sun around whom thousands of lives revolved."

+And, in one final puckish gesture, Mitford directed her assistant to send a posthumous letter to the largest U.S. funeral corporation asking for reimbursement for all the attention she'd brought them.

 Her widower, Robert Treuhaft, survived her by five years.

 Descendants

-Two of her four children pre-deceased her.
+Two of Mitford's children pre-deceased her.

 Her surviving daughter, Constancia Romilly, continued the activist tradition, working for the Student Nonviolent Coordinating Committee, which campaigned for African American civil rights; she eventually became an emergency room nurse.
 Romilly had two children with Committee director James Forman: James Forman Jr., a Yale professor and Pulitzer Prize-winning author, and Chaka Forman, an actor.

-Her younger son, Ben Treuhaft, is a piano tuner based in Coventry, UK.
+Her younger son, Ben Treuhaft, is a piano tuner based in Coventry, West Midlands, UK.

 Legacy and influence

-John Pilger, who had interviewed Mitford in 1983 for his series Outsiders, said she "combined a finely honed social conscience and a wonderful gallows humor.
+John Pilger, who had interviewed Mitford in 1983 for his series Outsiders, said she "combined a finely honed social conscience and a wonderful gallows humour.
 She inverted stereotypes.
 I liked her enormously".

 The author Christopher Hitchens expressed his admiration for Jessica Mitford and praised Hons and Rebels.

 J. K. Rowling, author of the Harry Potter series, stated in 2002:

 My most influential writer, without a doubt, is Jessica Mitford.
 When my grand-aunt gave me Hons and Rebels when I was 14, she instantly became my heroine.
 She ran away from home to fight in the Spanish Civil War, taking with her a camera that she had charged to her father's account.
 I wished I'd had the nerve to do something like that.
 I love the way she never outgrew some of her adolescent traits, remaining true to her politics — she was a self-taught socialist — throughout her life.
 I think I've read everything she wrote.
 I even called my daughter Jessica Rowling Arantes after her.

 Rowling reviewed Mitford's book of letters, Decca, in The Sunday Telegraph in 2006.

 In 2010, Leslie Brody's biography of Mitford, Irrepressible, The Life and Times of Jessica Mitford was published by Counterpoint Press.

 In 2013, the singer David Bowie named The American Way of Death as one of his favorite books.

+Carla Kaplan's 2025 biography, Troublemaker: The Fierce, Unruly Life of Jessica Mitford, was regarded as the first scholarly treatment of Mitford's life, with a focus on her political commitments.